massgov/mayflower/packages/patternlab/styleguide/source/_patterns/02-molecules/card.md

     type: string of rich text / required
     description: Rich text description field of the card.
   usage:
-    type: string ("" or "secondary") / optional / default ""
+    type: string ("" or "secondary" or "vertical") / optional / default ""
+    description:
-    description: Whether to treat the card as Primary Card or Secondary Card.
+        - "" treats the card as Primary Card
+        - "secondary" treats the card as Secondary Card
+        - "vertical" stacks the image and card content on both desktop and mobile
   level:
     type: number / optional / default 3
     description: The heading level the title.